jgarner828/SQL-Employee-Tracker/README.md

   # Usage

-  **For sample database, in mysqul run 'source schema.sql' then ' source seeds.sql'.
-To run program, install dependencies then run 'npm start'**
+  **For sample database, in mySQL run 'source schema.sql' then ' source seeds.sql'.
+To run program, install dependencies then run 'npm start' or 'node server.js'**